-Mbox also supports the import of .plist files created by prior versions of Mbox.
+The import of fixture data from .plist files created by prior versions of Mbox is supported.
 In this case, old profiles and fixtures will be upgraded to the new format and the imported fixtures will appear as if every parameter is overridden since the old .plist files had no concept of profile reference.